CarSomma/streamlit_saffron/warmup_exercises/README.md

 *Our scientific team would love to know how 'heavy' penguins 🐧 are given some input features*

-Use an editor (e.g., Vscode) to open the file predict.py under the folder pages.
+Use an editor (e.g., Vscode) to open the file predict.py.
 Read the __TODO__ doc string at the beginning of the file.

 ## Next 🗿 Milestone
 Well done 🎉!!!
 It is time for some [reading 📚](../streamlit_exercise/streamlit.md) on Streamlit